 Kansas State University (KSU) was established under the Morrill Land Grant Act in the 1860s and is recognized to be the oldest higher learning institution in the state of Kansas.
-Additionally, K State is a space-grant school with more than 1,400 students attending classes online and on the university’s campuses.
+Additionally, K State is a space-grant school with more than 1,400 online students and on the university’s campuses.

 What We Like: KSU is organized into nine colleges/schools which serve students

 Utah Valley University offers a BS in Technology Management that is ranked among the most innovative, affordable, and best online engineering management degree programs in Utah.
 More than one-quarter of UVU’s students are 25 years or older, with more than 1/3 of UVU’s students being the first in their families to attend college.
 UVU allows for up to 45 technical credits if earned in an AAS or AS degree program that is both regionally accredited and from a technical area that has been approved by Utah Valley University.